pip-services/pip-services-docs/content/en/node/nats/queues/nats_abstract_message_queue.md

 #### moveToDeadLetter
-Permanently removes a message from the queue and sends it to dead letter queue.
+Permanently removes a message from the queue and sends it to the dead letter queue.

 - Important: This method is not supported by NATS.